Click on the "more information" icons within the guide for more information about each section.

 Enter the total gross earnings not reported on T4s for all employees and/or executive officers (if applicable) including T4As, T5s etc. (except those issued to contractors/subcontractors).

-For examples of how to calculate insurable earnings, see information for executive officers of a corporation with employees.
+Find examples of how to calculate insurable earnings for executive officers of a corporation with employees.

-Do not report executive officers’ earnings if the corporation met the requirements for the home renovation exemption for all 2022.
+Don't report executive officers’ earnings if the corporation met the requirements for the home renovation exemption for all 2023.

-For more information see our policy on Insurable Earnings – Construction.
+Learn more about our policy on Insurable Earnings – Construction policy.

 Box 3, Contractors’ earnings

-If you did not engage contractors/subcontractors, proceed to box 4.
+If you didn't engage contractors/subcontractors, proceed to box 4.

 Additional information for construction businesses